bertronika/copris/README.md

 ```

-## Variables.
-Custom, user and session commands
+## Variables and session commands

 You can use existing command names as variables, as long as you define the command *before*
 using it as a variable.
-Furthermore, you may define your own variables and use them in existing
+Furthermore, you may define your own custom variables and use them in
-commands.
+existing commands.
 For COPRIS to recognise them, they must be prefixed with `C_`!
-Variables may be
+Variables
-interweaved with commands.
+may be interweaved with commands.

 ```ini
 # lx300.ini - continued